yeasy/easyOVS/README.md

 easyOVS
 =======

-Provide smarter and powerful operation on OpenvSwitch bridges.
+Provide smarter and powerful operation on OpenvSwitch bridges in OpenStack.

-version 0.2
+version 0.3

 #What is easyOVS
-easyOVS provides more convenient and fluent way to operation your [OpenvSwitch](http://openvswitch.org) bridges, such as list them, dump their flows and add/del some flows in a smart style.
+easyOVS provides a more convenient and fluent way to operation your [OpenvSwitch](http://openvswitch.org) bridges in OpenStack platform, such as list their ports, dump their flows and add/del some flows in a smart style with color!

-The tool can also be utilized in OpenStack environment, where will show ports with the vm MAC/IP and VLAN Tag information.
+If using in OpenStack environment, easyOVS will associate the ports with the vm MAC/IP and VLAN Tag information, and the iptables rules for vm.

 #Installation and Usage
 Download the latest version and install.